40 per week

 In most cases, you will also need to have been resident in the UK for three years before applying.
-There may be exemptions for those who have been working overseas including British military staff who have served overseas and in a small number of other categories.
+There may be exemptions for those who have been working overseas including British military staff who have served abroad.

-You would normally apply to only one police service at a time and, if unsuccessful, you may have to wait a minimum of 6 months before you can re-apply.
+You’ll normally apply to one police service at a time.
+If unsuccessful, you may have to wait a minimum of 6 months before you can re-apply.

 Most new police constables will need to complete the Certificate of Knowledge in Policing (CKP), which can be completed before joining.
 Visit the College of Policing website for more information about the CKP course and to view a list of accredited providers.

 Check with your local service for details about their application process and entry requirements.
 You can find contact details for all UK police services on the Police.UK website.

 The College of Policing website has more information and guides on entry to the police service, training and progression.